 Nonoxidizing biocides have been the industry standard for years, and yet the downhole microbial concerns have worsened.
 Downhole conditions strongly impact the end performance of nonoxidizing biocides.
 Chlorine dioxide is an innovative technology shift for antimicrobial control of upstream gas production.Microbial Resistance in the Oil Field

 Inadequate microbial control can have a significant impact on downhole corrosion rates and can create both economic cost and sustainability concerns.
 SRBs are the primary cause of microbial-induced corrosion.
-Chlorine dioxide quickly and effectively kills SRBs and oxidizes the H2S they produce, reducing the sour in the formation water which further reduces the corrosion rates.
+Chlorine dioxide quickly and effectively kills SRBs and oxidizes the hydrogen sulfide (H2S) they produce, reducing the sour in the formation water that further reduces the corrosion rates.
 The chlorine dioxide at typical dose levels ultimately reacts to form sodium chloride at levels that are insignificant when compared to the natural salt levels found downhole.

 Because its oxidation potential is much lower than chlorine, peroxide, or ozone, and it does not need an extreme pH level to be an effective oxidant, use of chlorine dioxide results in lower corrosivity.
 Oxidizers can be used to provide passivation of metal surfaces.
 Short-term exposure of ferrous metal to oxidizers can induce an oxide film that helps the metal resist further surface corrosion.
 The rapid-acting oxidative chemistry of chlorine dioxide with ferrous metals (even at low dosages, low residuals, and short contact times) suggests that it may aid in passivating ferrous metal surfaces.